admhpr/oversight/content/notes/on-making-time.md

-Recently I have been examining team processes, and naturally came across the SPRINT approach to software development.
+---
+title: on making time
+date: 2021-06-07T09:24
+desc: notes on making time
+tags:
+  - mindset
+  - productivity
+---

 When I stumbled across the book `Make Time` and realised it was from the same two behind SPRINT.
 I thought I'd give it a read.
 These are my notes...

 The main premise is about how to slow time and take a step back and make more time for the things you care about.
 The book is broken into four main sections.